 1.Wash and peel the lemons, place rinds in a glass jar.
-Cover the rinds with vodka and allow to steep in a cool dark place for 3-6 weeks.
+Cover the rinds with vodka and allow to steep in a cool dark place for 1-6 weeks.
+(This is called infusion.)

-- Wipe the surface dry (if desired) there is no need to rinse.
+- Wipe the surface dry with a clean cloth (if desired).
+There is no need to rinse.

 Like my green cleaning tutorials?
 Sign up for my newsletter below and never miss a thing!

 Hi!
 Great site!
 I’m making the sanitizer this weekend.
 Question: is it too acidic to use on granite or stone countertops or should it be fine?
 Ill be making mine with vodka and lemon peels.

 Thanks, Tina!
 I prefer to use my easy all-purpose cleaner on granite to protect the finish.
 It’s super mild and easy to make.

 Can I use gin instead of vodka?
 I like the smell and I accidentally bought gin.

 What would you reccommend as a cleaning/disinfectant for a child’s mattress.
 Keep in mind, the child is potty trained, however, he occasionally wets the bed.
 After the first time, I soaked up the the excess urine with paper towels and then sprayed the mattress with a disinfectant spray, let it set for 10 seconds and cleaned it again with fresh paper towels.
 I then sprayed it again with the disinfectant spray and let it sit for 10 minutes and used some more fresh paper towels to clean up the disinfectant spray from the mattress.
 I also used some large alcohol wipes to clean the mattress as well.
 I actually used the large alcohol wipes before applying the disinfectant spray.
 I am waiting for a mattress protector for my child’s bed.
 Do you have any suggestions for temoving any remaining urine odor even after the surface of the mattress has dried after I cleaned it initially?